fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 Our `SPEED` constant will be how many pixels per second the player will move.

 The `input_direction` variable is going to be a Vector2 mapped to the arrow keys.
-We will complete this one in a moment.

 The `sprite_direction` will be a string of which direction the player is facing.
-I will explain more in the *Animation* section.

 The `sprite` onready variable is a reference to our *AnimatedSprite2D* node.

 #### Input Direction

 Let's create a getter function for `input_direction`.
 It is going to check for keyboard inputs and return a Vector2.
+Name it `_get_input_direction`.

-We'll take the combined presses of "ui_left" and "ui_right" and turn it into a local `x` variable.
-If the left arrow key is pressed `x` will equal -1, if right is pressed it will be 1.
-They are added together so if both are pressed it cancels to 0.
+Let's create a local `x` variable and set it to the combined presses of "ui_left" and "ui_right".
+We will convert them from bool to int and negate "ui_left".
+If the left arrow key is pressed `x` will be -1, if right is pressed it will be 1.
+They are then added together; if both keys are pressed `x` cancels to 0.

-Do the same for `y`.
+Do the same with a new `y` variable and use "ui_up" and "ui_down".

-We can now use these values in a Vector2.
-We normalize it so the player moves at the same speed diagonally.
-Finally we return our `input_direction`.
+Set `input_direction` to a normalized Vector2 composed of `x` and `y`.
+Finally we will return `input_direction`.

 ```gdscript
 func _get_input_direction():